 You can edit/modify the values for the new object.
 A new row with that object will appear at the end of the catalog in main catalog window and the entries for this object can be modified by you.
 To do this, click on the row with the new object (that gets highlighted then) and go to the pull-down menu 'Edit' to choose 'Edit selected object...'.
 This opens a window that allows you to change any entry for that object - typically you want to change only the values of DIMX_SLIT (slit length) and DIMY_SLIT (slit width).
+For science targets you should keep DIMY_SLIT below 4" as wider slits will probably result in saturated screen flat calibrations (to use wider slits you will need a special waiver).
 If in doubt, use the values of the other objects in the catalog as reference.
 Once you are done, click on 'Enter', verify that the values have been updated in the catalog, and click on 'Close'.
 A good practice is then to 'Plot Slits' and visually inspect whether your new slit has the right length (i.e. dimension in x) or whether it is overlapping/touching other slits.
 Remember to be generous with space between slits, as you have to respect some physical mask stability criteria.